February is heart month – a reminder to everyone to think about cardiovascular health and that includes our pets!

 - Echocardiogram – is an ultrasound of the heart that determines how a heart’s chambers and valves are pumping blood through the heart.
 It can provide key diagnostic and treatment information to the veterinarian.

-There are a number of treatment options to help dogs live a good quality of life after they are diagnosed with heart disease.
+There are a number of treatment options to help dogs and cats live a good quality of life after they are diagnosed with heart disease.
 These can include changes in diet, activity level and heart medications.
 Your veterinarian can put together a treatment plan for your furry family member.